Here is some important information for the 2023 camping season.

 While the booking system will now be available year-round, campers are still required to book within each campground’s seasonal dates.
 You can view a full list of campgrounds and their opening and closing dates below.

-This update will help reduce booking changes, overbooking and no-shows, which will give more Albertans the opportunity to experience camping in our provincial parks.
+This helps reduce booking changes, overbooking and no-shows, which gives more Albertans the opportunity to experience camping in our provincial parks.